exasol/spark-connector/doc/user_guide/user_guide.md

   --packages com.exasol:spark-connector_2.12:<VERSION>
 ```

-The `spark-shell` provide Read-Eval-Print-Loop (REPL) to interactively learn and
+The `spark-shell` provides Read-Eval-Print-Loop (REPL) to interactively learn and
 experiment with the API.

 ### Spark Exasol Connector With Spark Submit